Azure/azure-service-operator/docs/virtualnetwork/virtualnetwork.md

 # Virtual Network Operator

-This operator will deploy an Azure Virtual Network to a resource group and location, in the address space provided.
+This operator deploys an Azure Virtual Network into a specified resource group at the specified location, in the address space provided.
 Users are able to add subnets to their virtual network.

 Learn more about Azure Virtual Networks [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).

+Here is a [sample YAML](/config/samples/azure_v1alpha1_virtualnetwork.yaml) to provision a Virtual Network.

-A virtual network is comprised of the following fields:
+The spec is comprised of the following fields:

 * Location
 * ResourceGroup
-* Address Space
+* AddressSpace
 * Subnets
   * SubnetName
   * SubnetAddressPrefix

-## Deploy

-Follow the steps [here](/docs/development.md) or [here](/docs/deploy.md) to either run the operator locally or in a real Kubernetes cluster.

-You can find a sample Virtual Network YAML [here](/config/samples/azure_v1alpha1_virtualnetwork.yaml).
+### Required Fields

+A Virtual Network needs the following fields to deploy, along with a location and resource group.

+* `AddressSpace` specify an address space for your virtual network

+### Optional Fields

+You are able to specify a single or multiple subnets for your virtual network.

+* `Subnets.SubnetName` specify a name for your subnet
+* `Subnets.SubnetAddressPrefix` specify an address space for your subnet

+## Deploy, view and delete resources

+You can follow the steps [here](/docs/customresource.md) to deploy, view and delete resources.